 Learn to Draw: Western Rattlesnakes

 Scientific Illustrator Dr. Julius Csotonyi will walk us through a detailed drawing of these snakes, while talking a bit about the importance of this species to their ecosystems.
-We will learn more about rattlesnakes and form deeper understandings of the pressures they face during this drawing discussion.

 Meet the Speakers